Journal Selection for Publishing

 Wiley Find a Journal

-Having a prepared manuscript, the most convenient way to find the journal most suitable for its publishing is to use the journal search for publishing tools provided by some publishers, which select the most appropriate journals based on the title, summary, and keywords of the manuscript:
+Having prepared the manuscript, the most convenient way to find the journal most suitable for its publishing is to use the journal search for publishing tools provided by some publishers, which select the most appropriate journals based on the title, summary, and keywords of the manuscript:

 Elsevier Journal Finder